 SEVEN.
 Seven is an important number to a Freemason.
 In ancient times each brother was compelled to be acquainted with the seven liberal arts and sciences; it is for this reason that seven brethren form a symbolic lodge.
-If two triangles $\triangle$ are joined together, they form $\bigstar$ , or six-pointed star, and if this figure is enclosed in a circle, then there are seven points 3; and it was with this figure that the ancients represented the seven subordinate powers of nature.-Gadicke.
+If two triangles \triangle are joined together, they form \triangle , or six-pointed star, and if this figure is enclosed in a circle, there are then seven points \bigcirc ; and it was with this figure that the ancients represented the seven subordinate powers of nature.-Gadicke.